 I am not going to tell you, learning the Stock Market is easy.
 It’s not.
 But spending time improving your skills is a lot easier than watching other people flush your money down the toilet.

 7. So Many People to Trust, So Few Trustworthy

 There are so many people out there that want you to trust them with your money.

 - MicroCap Stocks & Penny Stock Newsletters – you already know my opinions on these companies.
 See this article Penny Stock Newsletters.

 - TV Gurus – Cramer and his gang ensuring the stock market maintains a circus-like atmosphere

-- Bulletin Board Junkies that hang out on Google and Yahoo Finance, commenting on stocks and disrespecting each other when they disagree
+- Bulletin Board Junkies hang out on Google and Yahoo Finance, commenting on stocks and disrespecting each other when they disagree.

 “As soon as you trust yourself, you will know how to live”